AndreyUtka/onu-algorithms-course/README.md

 For lecture, we use the book:
 > Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein.
 Introduction to Algorithms (3rd edition).

-For practical labs we use git, c#.
+For practical labs we use c#, javascript, python and etc.

 **Сourse labs** (will be updated):